VishnuRaman/rs2/README.md

 **RS2** is a high-performance, async streaming library for Rust that combines the ergonomics of reactive streams with reliability features.
 Built for applications that demand both developer productivity and operational excellence.

-**RS2 is also a powerful stateful streaming library** with built-in state management capabilities, enabling complex stateful operations like session tracking, deduplication, windowing, and real-time analytics without external dependencies.
+**RS2 is also a stateful streaming library** with built-in state management capabilities, enabling complex stateful operations like session tracking, deduplication, windowing, and real-time analytics without external dependencies.

 ## 🚀 Why RS2?

-**Superior Scaling Performance**: While RS2 has modest sequential overhead (1.6x vs futures-rs, comparable to tokio-stream), it delivers exceptional parallel performance with **near-linear scaling up to 16+ cores** and **7.8-8.5x speedup** for I/O-bound workloads.
+**Scaling Performance**: While RS2 has modest sequential overhead (1.6x vs futures-rs, comparable to tokio-stream), it delivers parallel performance with **near-linear scaling up to 16+ cores** and **7.8-8.5x speedup** for I/O-bound workloads.

 **Reliability**: Unlike basic streaming libraries, RS2 includes built-in **automatic backpressure**, **retry policies with exponential backoff**, **circuit breakers**, **timeout handling**, and **resource management** - eliminating the need to manually implement these critical patterns.